 To sum it up

 A few things to know about the Sambuscus cerulea fruit.
 Always cook the berries completely before eating.
 The elderberries can cause nausea when eaten raw.
 Drying does not completely rid the fruit of the toxin.
-But cooking the dried berries do.
+But cooking the dried or fresh foraged berries do!

 The leaves and bark contain more of the offending Hydrocyanic Acid then the berries.
 So be cautious when handling the green parts of the plant.